 About two weeks after your initial vaccine series (or single J&J vaccine) is complete, is when you’ll reach the highest protection against COVID-19.

 Why is the Second Dose of the Vaccine so Important?

 If the vaccine you get requires a second dose, you’ll receive instructions on when and how to schedule your second shot.
-Early data shows there’s some protection from COVID-19 after the first dose, but there’s a much better immune response if you complete the vaccine series.
+Early data shows there’s some protection from COVID-19 after the first dose, but there’s a much better immune response if you complete the initial vaccine series.

 Will the Side Effects be the Same After Both Vaccine Doses?